Research studies have shown that one out of four people age 65+ falls each year.

 As a family caregiver for a loved one, you feel responsible for helping them remain safe, healthy, and independent.
 As such, one of your top priorities should be falls prevention.
-November is National Family Caregivers Month and a good chance to learn how you can address fall risk factors and prevent your loved one from falling.
+Learn how you can address fall risk factors and prevent your loved one from falling.

 The good news is you have the power to reduce your loved one’s risk of falling.
 The steps below can help you work together to develop a falls prevention action plan.

-6. Do a walk-through safety assessment of the home: Most falls happen at home.
-Our first-ever Falls Prevention Awareness Day video was about this issue!
+- Do a walk-through safety assessment of the home: Most falls happen at home.
 There are many simple and inexpensive ways to make a home safer.
 For professional assistance, consult an occupational therapist.
 Examples of simple home safety modifications include:

-7. Find a community-based falls prevention program.
+- Find a community-based falls prevention program.
 Many communities across the country offer falls prevention programs that have been proven to help people reduce their risk and fear of falling.
-Find a program near you here.
+Find a program near you.

 For a detailed step-by-step guide and additional fall prevention resources for caregivers, download and share the Falls Prevention Conversation Guide for Caregivers.